minimaxa1/Orbe/README.md

-# Orbi ✨ (Ollama Advanced Web UI)
+# Orbe ✨ (Ollama Advanced Web UI)

 ![Screenshot 2025-05-02 111030](https://github.com/user-attachments/assets/4a99c2a9-4a78-4c36-a79a-05ff38bf56ec)

-Orbi is a feature-rich, single-file web interface designed to interact directly with a locally running Ollama instance.
+Orbe is a feature-rich, single-file web interface designed to interact directly with a locally running Ollama instance.
 It provides a highly customizable chat experience with advanced controls, code output, code handling, and configuration management, all within your browser without needing complex server setups.

 ## ✨ Key Features